Water Filters 101

 Drinking water is healthy for your body.
 Your St. Louis, MO, home’s whole-house water filtration system makes drinking water even healthier.
 These systems purify the city tap water, removing odors, chlorine and other pollutants.
 However, a dirty water filter could make your home’s water more polluted.
-If you notice any of these three signs, it’s time to change your filter.
+If you notice any of these three signs, it’s time to change it.

 A typical whole-home water filter lasts for three to six months.
 If your household is larger than average, you’ll need to change it closer to the three-month period.
-One of the first signs you’ll notice when the filter needs to be changed is a bad smell.
+One of the first signs you’ll notice when it needs to be changed is a bad smell.
 According to the Centers for Disease Control and Prevention, foul odors can be a sign of pollutants in your water.
 The foul odor could result from sulfur or other minerals.
 Bacteria clogging the filter could also cause your water to be smelly.